Skip to main content

 You should get the refugee travel document before you leave the United States.
 However, specific regulations may also allow the issuing of such documents outside of the U.S. under specific circumstances.
 Like advance parole, the refugee travel document does not guarantee admission into the United States.
 You should still go through the inspection by a CBP officer.

-An immigration attorney can assist you in understanding the process and forms of relief available to your asylum case.
+An immigration lawyer can assist you in understanding the process and forms of relief available to your asylum case.
 They can offer advice tailored to your situation and personalized forms of protection to address your legal challenges.
 Do not let the fear and uncertainty prevent you from seeking comfort and security through the asylum system.
-Reach out to an immigration law attorney today and step toward a more secure future.
+Contacting an immigration law attorney is your first step toward a more secure future.

 Was this helpful?